funinkina/portfolio/content/blog/Building_ocr_in_plasmas_spectacle_using_cpp.md

 - -o outputPath: Save the screenshot to the given path.

 ### 4. CMake and Qmake (Build Dependencies)
 Working on this project also required me to learn how to use CMake and Makefile.
 I had to write a `CMakeLists.txt` file to compile the project.
 I also had to write a Makefile to compile the project.
 I had to learn how to use these tools and how to write them.
-But after some more research, I realised I can used `qmake` to simplify the process.
+But after some more research, I realized I can used `qmake` to simplify the process.
 So I used `qmake` to compile the project.

 Compiling the program using `qmake` gave the binary that was slightly off looking because it was using Qt5.
 But I was using Qt6.
 So I had to use `qmake6` to compile the project.
 Using `qmake6` gave me the binary that was looking as expected as it was using Qt6.
 Instead of using `CMakeLists.txt` and `Makefile`, `simple.pro` file was used to compile the project which is much more concise and easy to use for Qt projects.

-## Architecture Breakdown
+## 🏗️ Architecture Breakdown
 ### 1. Screenshot Capture (`takeScreenshot`)
 * **Function**: `takeScreenshot(const QString& outputPath)`
 * Calls Spectacle via QProcess::execute to take a screenshot and save it to a temporary file.